msvh5vxc62-boop/adlp-validator-clean/GOVERNANCE.md

 ## Certification

-ADLP certification programs may exist in the future, but the protocol itself remains open and implementable by anyone.
+ADLP certification programs are inevitable , but the protocol itself remains open and implementable by anyone.

-## Status

-Current status: Experimental protocol.

-Future versions may introduce additional fields and context structures.